sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-emr-spark-delta.rst

 Delta Support on EMR 6.15
 ----------

-EMR 6.15 by default comes with Delta support, so you can use default delta package by default available to AWS EMR.
+EMR 6.15 by default comes with Delta support, so you can use default delta package by default available to AWS EMR in Fire Insights in Pipeline.

 #.
-By updating the EMR configuration with CLASSIFICATION: delta-defaults and DELTA_PROPERTIES_KEY_VALUE: "delta.enabled" -> "true".
+By updating the EMR configuration with CLASSIFICATION: delta-defaults and DELTA_PROPERTIES_KEY_VALUE: "delta.enabled" -> "true" in ``Create EMR JobFlow Node`` from ``Advanced`` tab.
 #.
 Pass Parameters for Delta Lake in Spark Conf: you need to pass the relevant parameters to the ``Spark configuration`` in EMR workflow with Delta workflow as below

    ::